aodn/talend-components/README.md

 		e.
 Window → Preferences → Talend → Components -->User component folder
 		f.
 Paste in /vagrant/src/talend-components/directory-build/target/talend-components
 		g.
 Apply

+If changes are made to the tests do this in the Talend GUI to put them into git:

+	Right click repository
+	  Export items
+	    Select root directory: /vagrant/src/talend-components/tests
+	    Export dependencies
+	    Select All

 ## Component Catalogue